rot13maxi/bitcoin/doc/reduce-traffic.md

 By default, Bitcoin Core allows up to 125 connections to different peers, 11 of which are outbound.
 You can therefore, have at most 114 inbound connections.
-Of the 11 outbound peers, there can be 8 full-relay connections, 2 block-relay-only ones and occasionally 1 short-lived feeler or an extra block-relay-only connection.
+Of the 10 outbound peers, there can be 8 full-relay connections and 2 block-relay-only ones and occasionally 1 short-lived feller or an extra block-relay-only connection.
+If `-mempoolfullrbf=1`, there are 15 outbound peers, of which the additional 4 connections are 4 full-rbf peers.

 The default settings can result in relatively significant traffic consumption.